Samyak-SH/Student-Repository-System/readme.md

 ## Option 2: Run with Docker Compose

-Once your `.env` files are ready, you can use Docker Compose to build and run the app:
+Once your `.env` files are ready, you can use Docker Compose to build and run the app after cloning the repository as shown in Option 1 step 1:

 ### 1. Build and start the containers
 ```bash